 To understand why God’s design for sex is good, we have to know what that design is.
-Unfortunately, there is a lack of sexual discipleship in many churches, and I see the fruit of it in the sexually broken Christian women whom I regularly encounter.
+Unfortunately, there is a lack of sexual discipleship in many churches.
+I see the fruit of it in the brokenness Christian women dealing with sexual sin whom I regularly encounter.

 I meet Christian women who are addicted to porn or to other forms of sexual perversion to cope with anxiety, stress, or loneliness.
 Not to mention the countless number of ladies who read erotica like 50 Shades of Grey in order to boost their libido.